Table of Contents

 Fan Size | 120 Millimeters |

-Both the GeForce RTX 3070 and the Ryzen 7 5800X are quite expensive, costing almost a thousand dollars combined – and that’s if you find them at their MSRP – so, if you’re looking for supplementary components to be as cheap as possible, we recommend the Cooler Master Watt 750.
+Both the GeForce RTX 3070 and the Ryzen 7 5800X are quite expensive, costing almost a thousand dollars combined – and that’s if you find them at their MSRP – so if you’re looking for additional components to be as cheap as possible, we recommend the Cooler Master Watt 750.

 Despite its lower price tag, the Watt 750 has a single +12V rail that can output its full 750 W (54.1 amps) potential, which means you don’t need to worry about having enough power supplied to your CPU or GPU.